viromedia/viroreact-oculus/README.md

 `adb shell input text "RR"`

+2) If after loading in debug you see a blank screen on Android, try starting the project again.
+This is a known Android React cache issue.

-2) There is currently a known crasher within ViroReact.
+3) There is currently a known crasher within ViroReact.
 This oculus sporadically only after compilation / start.
 Tracked here:

 ## More information